selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 On the Step 5 panel (not shown) there are instructions and information on the tool.
-To use OncoDriveCLUSTL a BBGlab account needed (this is rapidly done and is free) to log in to use the tool.
-As seen in screenshot 8].
-Give the analysis run a name then upload the THCA file prepared by CRUX.
+To use OncoDriveCLUSTL a BBGlab account is required (this is free and quick to set up).
+Once you log in, to run OncodriveClustl simply give the analysis run a name then upload the THCA file prepared by CRUX [screenshot 8].

 .. container:: example-box